Saloni-go/Buy-Sell-IIITH/README.md

         await newProduct.save();
         // saves newly created product document to the database. res.status(201).json({success: true, data: newProduct});
-        // data: new product means it Sends the saved product (including its _id assigned by MongoDB) back to the client as confirmation.
+        // data: new product means it Sends the saved product (including its _id assigned by MongoDB) bac to the client as confirmation.

     }
     catch{